glasgowm148/ergonaut-handbook/Guides/yield/off-chain.md

 #### How to Become a Watcher:
-1. **Technical Setup**: Running a watcher node requires a stable internet connection and a machine that meets the technical specifications detailed in [Ergo's documentation](https://docs.ergoplatform.com/eco/rosen/rosen-watcher/).
+1. **Technical Setup**: Running a watcher node requires a stable internet connection and a machine that meets the technical specifications detailed in [Ergo's documentation](https://docs.ergoplatform.com/eco/rosen/rosen-watcher/) for more information.
 2. **Provide Collateral**: Each instance requires 800 ERG and 30,000 RSN as collateral.
 This collateral is fully redeemable and the amount is adjustable.
 3. **Monitor Transactions**: Watchers need to continuously monitor cross-chain transactions, validating them according to the protocol's rules.
 4. **Earn Rewards**: Successful watchers earn rewards in ERG, distributed according to their contributions to the network's security and operation.

 ### Oracles: Fueling Ergo's Smart Contracts